-UPDATE: Nearly a year on, it’s safe to say that this deer fence is no longer experimental.
+UPDATE: Having just finished our second season using this fence, it’s safe to say this is no longer experimental.
 We’ve watched the deer grazing all around the herb bed, but we haven’t had one single break-in of the four-hooved variety.
 I’m pleased with how the fishing line has held up as well.
 I did not need to glue it in place.
 Now that we know this works, we’ll install the same fencing around our vegetable garden and other large sections of our property.

 Now that we’re planting the herb bed, we need a way to keep the deer out of it.
 My father-in-law (affectionately known as Pa Kettle) is a country farmer from way back, and he’s tried nearly everything to prevent deer from ravaging his garden.
 Mothballs, garden spray with hot pepper, smelly plants like marigolds; you name it, he tried it.
 He hung bags of (humanely collected!) human hair on stakes throughout the garden, and did the same with bars of Irish Spring soap.